The Horrors of the Poplar Street Bridge

 Completed in 1974, the Eads Bridge was a marvel of 19th century engineering.
 For over a century it carried passenger trains across the river.
 Today, it carries the MetroLink Light Rail, as well as a surface street connecting the casinos in East St. Louis to the entertainment district of Laclede’s Landing.

 The MacArthur Bridge was opened in 1917 for automotive traffic.
 A few years later, it added a second deck for rail traffic.
 Eventually it became a rail-only bridge, and to this day, it still carries Amtrak trains across the Mississippi.
 I have crossed this bridge on rail, and from the right angle, it’s possible to see the river a hundred feet below.

 Martin Luther King Bridge

 Originally called the Veterans’ Memorial Bridge, the Martin Luther King Bridge opened as a toll bridge in 1951.
 While it carried US 40 and US 66 for a while, it could never compete with free bridges.
-In 1990, the toll was removed, as the aging bridge is not equipped to handle major traffic flow.
+In 1990, the toll was removed, as the aging bridge was not able to handle major traffic flow.
 Still, it does occasionally take overflow from the Poplar Street Bridge.

 Poplar Street Bridge

 The Poplar Street Bridge is officially called the Bernard F. Dickmann Bridge, but nobody calls it that.
 (Most St. Louisans probably don’t even know the bridge’s official name.)
 It’s a boring-looking concrete bridge, completed in 1967.
 The only thing that makes it notable is the insane amount of traffic crossing it.
 Basically, the Eads, MLK and MacArthur bridges are too old and decrepit to handle modern freeways, so everything gets bottlenecked across this one span.
 The real mystery here is why it’s taken them almost fifty years to do something about it.

 The Newest Addition